University of Nueva Caceres: UNC Greyhounds

 The University of Nueva Caceres has chosen the "Greyhound" as the mascot of the school.

 Academics

 College of Computer Studies

 The College of Computer Studies was established when the population of Computer Science majors (formerly belonging to the College of Arts and Sciences) grew in size.
 It was formerly known as the College of Information Technology.
-This eventually changed in 2003 when the college added two new four-year courses: Bachelor of Science in Information Technology and Bachelor of Science in Information Management.
+This eventually changed in 2003, when the college added two new four-year courses: Bachelor of Science in Information Technology and Bachelor of Science in Information Management.

-The college offers courses that give students an opportunity to specialize in computers, while becoming exposed to a variety of liberal arts courses.
+The college offers courses that specialize in computers as well as a variety of liberal arts courses.
 Three degrees of concentration are available: Bachelor of Science in Computer Science (BSCS), Bachelor of Science in Information Technology (BSIT) and Bachelor of Science in Information Management (BSIM).
 Certificate courses are available for students who choose to focus on acquiring computer skills.
 These are two-year courses in Associate in Computer Technology (ACT), Computer Technician (CT), and Network Technician (NT).